 After the ride ops complete the safety check, a booming "Gentlemen!
 Start your engines," blares over the PA, followed by the sounds of revving racecars.
 The train tears out of the station, and, using an elevator cable rather than a more traditional chain lift, climbs the steep lift hill at a frantic pace.
 In mere seconds, before they have to time to process the insane height, riders are at the 305-foot apex of the intimidating monster staring down at a 300-foot, 85-degree drop.

 As you might imagine, the descent is wildly intense.
-Although the trim brakes are plain to see (and fairly long), I did not experience any noticeable tug as the train barreled down the hill (unlike The Beast at Kings Island whose first drop trims suck the life out of the ride).
-It felt like a satisfying, out-of-control, EEEEEEYAHHHHH! drop.
+Although the trim brakes are plain to see (and fairly long), riders do not experience any noticeable tug as the train barrels down the hill (unlike The Beast at Kings Island whose first drop trims suck the life out of the ride).
+It feels like a satisfying, out-of-control drop.

 Intimidator 305: Surprisingly Smooth and Utterly Unique

 Intimidator 305 follows up with a few more quick-change banking elements.
-I suppose these high-speed, low-to-the-ground maneuvers are meant to replicate a NASCAR race experience.
+These high-speed, low-to-the-ground maneuvers are apparently meant to replicate a NASCAR race experience.
 Whatever the intent, creating one of the world's tallest coasters only to keep it keep it close to terra firma and use its huge cache of energy to burn through tight elements makes for an utterly unique ride experience.
 Despite its are-you-kidding-me? speed and wacky track layout, Intimidator 305 is surprisingly smooth.

 Intimidating?
 Sure.
 Intense to the point of graying out?
-For me, no. Wildly unique and incredibly fun?
+Generally, not any more.
+Wildly unique and incredibly fun?
 Yup.
 Gentlemen!
 (And ladies!)
 Start your engines and make tracks to Kings Dominion for Intimidator 305.